amandaghassaei/gpu-io/README.md

 ### Limitations

 - gpu-io currently only supports GPULayers with 1D or 2D arrays of dense data.
-3D textures are not currently supported by the library.
-You can still compute 3D simulations in gpu-io, you will just need to pass in your 3D position data as
-1D list to a GPULayer and then access it in the fragment shader using .xyz.
+3D textures are not officially supported by the library.
+You can still compute 3D simulations in gpu-io, you will just need to pass in your 3D position data as a 1D list to a GPULayer and then access it in the fragment shader using .xyz.
 TODO: make example for this.
 - gpu-io does not currently allow you to pass in your own vertex shaders.
 Currently all computation is happening in user-specified fragment shaders; vertex shaders are managed internally.
 - In order for the WRAP/FILTER polyfilling to work correctly, any calls to texture() must contain a direct reference to the sampler2D that it should operate on.
 For example: